PREVENTING VIOLENCE

 Storytelling: Capture stories and spread their impact using a wide range of interpersonal, cultural, and research and evaluation approaches.

-Welcome to the Capturing Program Evidence with Storytelling training series developed by Promising Futures and their partners at Latino’s United for Peace and Equity.
-This six-part video series offers an introduction to the concepts and approaches of planning an evaluation using storytelling approaches.
-You will learn how storytelling can help your organization improve the effectiveness of your program and to evaluate the implementation and outcomes of your program.
+Welcome to Capturing Program Evidence with Storytelling, a training series developed by Promising Futures and our partners at Latinos United for Peace and Equity.
+This six-part video series introduces the concepts and approaches of planning an evaluation using storytelling approaches.
+You will learn how storytelling can help your organization improve program effectiveness and how to evaluate program implementation and outcomes.

 This training series is comprised of 6 modules each that build on one another to walk you through: